abyssDS/sfmlWiki/ProjectSfeMovie.md

 ###Mac OS X###
 - OS version: Mac OS X 10.5 and later
-- Architecture: Intel 32 bits and Intel 64 bits
+- Architecture: Intel 64 bits (or native architecture is you build sfeMovie by yourself)

 ###Windows###
 - OS version: Windows XP and later